The-OpenROAD-Project/bazel-orfs/README.md

 ### orfs script

-This script loads the ORFS environment, sets the 'BAZEL_ORFS` environment variable and evaluates the rest of the command line that called the script.
+This script loads the ORFS environment and evaluates the rest of the command line that called the script.

 ### openroad.bzl